micro-community/micro-docs/README.md

 ## Contributing

-Contributions welcome!
-Just open a PR and start hacking away at the docs.
+Open a PR and start hacking away at the docs.